-Scientists are working on a male birth control pill designed to block the release of sperm and prevent unwanted pregnancy.
+Scientists are still working on male birth control designed to block the release of fertile sperm and prevent unwanted pregnancy.

-There are however some potential natural methods of birth control without such side effects.
+There are, however, some potential natural methods of birth control without such side effects.
 One of the most interesting is using papaya seeds for male contraception.

 Papaya Seeds as Birth Control in Traditional Cultures

-Both men and women on the Indian subcontinent and in parts of Southeast Asia have traditionally used the papaya fruit and its seeds as a form of birth control.
+Both men and women on the Indian subcontinent and in parts of Southeast Asia have traditionally used the papaya fruit and its seeds as a form of natural birth control.

 Papaya seeds are also reported to have been used by men in India, Sri Lanka, Pakistan and other parts of Asia as a long-term natural birth control method.

 The effect is then said to last for several months after treatment is stopped, to be completely reversible in the long-term and with no observed negative effects on libido during treatment.

 The first on Pubmed is a study of the long-term safety of a Carica papaya seed extract on male rats over a full year of daily doses.

 In this research, while sperm became completely ineffective during the treatment, no decrease in testosterone or damage to internal organs was observed compared to the control animals.

 While rat studies are often used to test the safety of a substance, men are not rats.
-This second study though involving adult male langur monkeys is significantly closer to our own biology.
+This second study though, involving adult male langur monkeys is significantly closer to our own biology.

 Testing found sperm concentration, motility and viability notably decreased within 30 days and was significantly impaired by 60.
 After 90 days azoospermia (no sperm count) was observed in all the test subjects.